 As data continues to actualize through March, it is expected that COVID-19 will continue to influence sale activity into Q2 2020.
 Increased travel restrictions could lead to higher search traffic opportunity.
 However given the downward trend in actualized sales to date, DEP recommends the following:

-1 Maintain or decrease current sales budget, and reallocate digital advertising budget to parts and service throughout March and into early April.
+1 Maintain or decrease current sales campaign budget, and reallocate digital advertising budget to parts and service throughout May.

 2 Sales campaigns with focused messaging on model research and vehicle comparisons.